Sheikh-H/VenTory-Inventory-Manager/README.md

 * Improving accessibility.
 * Improving the frontend experience.
 * Adding a proper production deployment configuration.
+* Improving image lifecycle management by automatically removing unused Cloudinary images.
+* Adding stronger password recovery mechanisms suitable for production applications.
-* Refactoring some application services as the project grows.
+* Further separating route handling from application and service logic as the project grows.

 These improvements would help move the application from a learning and portfolio project towards a more production-oriented application.